 1.1 Consider adopting methods from engineering and other data-intensive domains in the development cycle.

 Rather than using deployment-evaluation cycles in which successive measures are collected every few weeks or months, a new type of rapid feedback approach is possible.
-Theories, models and methods to support this approach can be found in the systems engineering and related sectors, for example, control theory [8] use of factorial or fractionated evaluation designs [9] and system optimisation strategies [10].
+Theories, models and methods to support this approach can be found in the systems engineering and related sectors, for example, control theory [8] use of factorial or fractionated evaluation designs [9] and system optimisation strategies [10] (please refer to [additional ref inserted above] Supplementary File 2 for more details).

 1.2 Use Bayesian and related approaches to improve the predictive modelling capabilities of DBCIs.